Beacon 6th Grader Falls On Mt. Beacon During School Hike And Is Airlifted to Hospital With Multiple Injuries

 During the afternoon at around 3pm, neighbors spotted a helicopter flying over Beacon from the direction of Memorial Park.
 As reported on the Dutchess County Scanner Facebook Group, a Helicopter Landing Zone was set up at Memorial Park for the Beacon Volunteer Corps & Ambulanz who responded to Mount Beacon’s Red Trail “with a fallen pediatric hiker with head, shoulder & leg injuries as well as exposure concerns.”
 According to the report, it took approximately 30 minutes to get the student off the Mountain and 20 minutes for Helicopter Landing.

-According to MidHudson news, the child was 11 years old, and the rescue effort also involved the Beacon Fire Department, Beacon Medic 1, DEC, and others at approximately 2:30 p.m.
+According to MidHudson news, the child is 11 years old, and the rescue effort also involved the Beacon Fire Department, Beacon Medic 1, DEC, and others at approximately 2:30 p.m.

 If more details become available, this article will be updated.